 The teaching methodologies as well as components of our instructional program outlined have all been shown to be highly successful with our target scholar population.
-As a charter school, we have the ability to use innovative ways to meet scholars' academic needs, as outlined in the key elements mentioned below.
+As a charter school, we have the ability to use innovative ways to meet scholars' academic needs as detailed below.
 English language acquisition, the development of a college preparatory focus, more time to learn, and daily scholar supports are all key to our scholars' success in the earliest grades.